nerandell/cymbaline_demo/README.rst

 Cymbaline Demo
 ==============

-A simple web app demonstrating the use of cymbaline_, a web framework for python.
+A simple web app demonstrating the use of cymbaline_, a web framework for PHP.

 .. _cymbaline: https://github.com/nerandell/cymbaline